artefactory/sftp-gateway/docs/2-KeysGeneration.md

 The SFTP server only accepts public/private key authentication, you need to create or provide a public/private key pair and mount the public key in the container as a secret.

-You can generate the public/private key pairs for all users added in the ./env/users/ folder by running the command:
+You can generate the password and public/private key pair for all users added in the `USERS` configuration variable of the YAML file by running the command:

 ```shell
 make create_ssh_keys
 ```

 The keys will be placed in the `./credentials/${ENV}/users/${APP_USERNAME}/` folder.
+The generated files will be `rsa-key`, `rsa-key.pub` and `password`.
+Be sure to follow this convention if you want to provide you own keys and passwords.

 #### SSH Host Keys (Optional)